navikt/react-intl-bundler/README.md

 in the application to easely find the ID of different messages.

 ## Usage

+First install the tool using npm.
+For usage localy in a project use `npm install @navikt/react-intl-bundler --save-dev` or to install globally and used as a CLI-tool you can use `npm install -g @navikt/react-intl-bundle`

 Create a folder for all the messages to be used in the application.
 And run `react-intl-bundler {input-dir} {output-dir}` to crate the message-bundle.